l3robot/superchess/README.md

 #### GUI

-So far the only gui available is IPython's [Display](https://ipython.readthedocs.io/en/stable/api/generated/IPython.display.html) function.
-We use [python-chess](https://python-chess.readthedocs.io/en/latest/) as a frontend, which generates svg images.
-Display is then used to show these svg images.
+We use [python-chess](https://python-chess.readthedocs.io/en/latest/) as a frontend, which generates svg images, and so the GUI needs to show this svg image and then ask the user for move input.
+There are two GUIs implemented, one for which the input is click-based and another for which it is keyboard-based.

+The mouse/click-based GUI is the main one, and is implemented using [PySide2](https://wiki.qt.io/Qt_for_Python).
+The code can be found in `examples/qtgui.py`.

+The keyboard-based gui uses IPython's [Display](https://ipython.readthedocs.io/en/stable/api/generated/IPython.display.html) function, and needs to be ran inside a jupyter notebook.

 #### alpha-beta pruning misses checkmates in 1!